bramcuyx/MarineAcousticSynthesis/README.md

 ## Usage
 ### AudioSimulator
-The `AudioSimulator` class is used to simulate underwater audio events.
+The `AudioSimulator` class is used to simulate underwater audio files.

 ```python
     from uw_sim.audio_simulator import AudioSimulator